getnamo/SocketIOClient-Unreal/README.md

 #### CULambdaRunnable

-Wrapper for simple multi-threading in C++.
-Used all over the plugin to handle threading with lambda captured scopes and simpler latent struct wrapping.
-Example of a call to a background thread and return to gamethread:
+A wrapper for simple multi-threading in C++.
+Used all over the plugin to handle threading with lambda captured scopes and simpler latent structs for bp calls.
+Below is an example of a call to a background thread and return to gamethread:

 ```c++
 //Assuming you're in game thread